aliharakeh/angular-api-schema/README.md

 - Add Typings to help with IDE autocomplete
 - Auto generate api requests from provided config options

-## APi Schema v1 - Object Approach
+## API Schema v1 – Objects, Proxy, & TS Type Gymnastics

-- uses normal javascript objects to define api endpoints
+- use normal js objects to define api endpoints.
-- provide typescript typings to help with autocomplete
+- use proxy to generate api requests.
+- use type guards & nested types to shape the api type.
+- one final api object to be used in the app.

-# Api Schema v2 - Class Approach
+# API Schema v2 – Class & Proxy Approach

-- uses js classes to define api endpoints
+- use classes to define api endpoints.
+- use proxy to generate api requests.
-- provide better typing support through the typed classes
+- better typing support through the typed classes.
+- one final api object to be used in the app.

+# API Schema v3 – Functional Approach

+- use functions to define api endpoints.
+- separate function for different http methods.
+- generic typing & clear separation of input/output types (params/body & response).
+- split api collections into separate api objects.